microsoft/playwright/docs/src/input.md

 });
 ```

-You can select input files for upload using the `page.setInputFiles` method.
+You can select input files for upload using the [`method: Page.setInputFiles`] method.
 It expects first argument to point to an [input element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input) with the type `"file"`.
 Multiple files can be passed in the array.
 If some of the file paths are relative, they are resolved relative to the [current working directory](https://nodejs.org/api/process.html#process_process_cwd).
 Empty array clears the selected files.

 #### Example